zwave-js/zwave-js-ui/docs/usage/setup.md

 - **Device Class**: If the value is a multilevel sensor, a binary sensor or a meter you can set a custom `device_class` to use with home assistant discovery.
 Check [sensor](https://www.home-assistant.io/components/sensor/#device-class) and [binary sensor](https://www.home-assistant.io/components/binary_sensor/#device-class)
 - **Topic**: The topic to use for this value.
 It is the topic added after topic prefix, node name and location.
 If gateway type is different than `Manual` this can be leave blank and the value topic will be the one based on the gateway configuration chosen
 - **Post operation**: If you want to convert your value (eg. '/10' '/100' '*10' '*100')
-- **Parse Send**: Enable this to allow users to specify a custom `function(value)` to parse the value sent to MQTT.
+- **Parse send**: Enable this to allow users to specify a custom `function(value,valueId,node,logger)` to parse the value sent to MQTT.
 The function must be sync
-- **Parse receive**: Enable this to allow users to specify a custom `function(value)` to parse the value received via MQTT.
+- **Parse receive**: Enable this to allow users to specify a custom `function(value,valueId,node,logger)` to parse the value received via MQTT.
 The function must be sync